 4. Improve Your Website Based on Analytics

-Watch the video below to understand MCFs.
-Based on this, you’ll have a good idea about paths that convert and learn how interaction occurs on your site.
-With this information, you can improve pages, remove them or add new ones that you think will drive your goals faster.
+This feature helps you easily understand the customer acquisition process.
+It shows you the visitor paths that convert and how interaction occurs on your site.
+With MCFs you can improve pages, remove them or add new ones that will drive your goals.

 Watch the video below to understand multi-channel funnels better.